 Does Polypipe Group Have A Good Return On Equity?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-The image below shows that Polypipe Group has an ROE that is roughly in line with the Building industry average (13%).
+If you look at the image below, you can see Polypipe Group has a similar ROE to the average in the Building industry classification (15%).